 Divest Ed is a training and strategy hub working to expand and empower the fossil fuel divestment movement one campus campaign at a time.

-We believe that universities can be moral pillars of society.
 As institutions of considerable wealth and power, our colleges have the responsibility to act more like civic leaders and less like corporations.
 Divest Ed supports campaigns aiming to use the influence of their universities to empower people through divestment from greedy and destructive corporations and sustainable reinvestment in local communities.

 We aim to build a sustainable, youth-led movement in which students can challenge their institutions, build critical awareness among their communities, share resources, and continue to organize for social justice long after they have left school.